1307 PR.02 Managing Subrecipient Activity Associated with Sponsored Programs

 - Obtains proper approvals for prepayments and reconciles prepaid balances no less than quarterly.

-- Assists PI in obtaining and retaining all required deliverables including but not limited to final technical and interim progress reports, patent/invention documentation, and equipment reports in accordance with sponsor and University policy.
+- Assists PI in obtaining and retaining all required deliverables, per sponsor requirements, including but not limited to final technical and interim progress reports, patent/invention documentation, and equipment reports in accordance with sponsor and University policy.

 - Completes subrecipient reconciliation form as part of close-out process.